Nick Bottom: Overview

 While they are in the woods rehearsing a play for the Duke, the fairy Puck, a mischievous sprite and minion of Oberon, king of the fairies, happens upon their rehearsal.
 He decides to have some fun with them, carrying out part of Oberon's orders in the process, and when Bottom exits the stage, he transforms his head into a donkey's.
 When Bottom returns, unaware of his own transformation, his fellow actors run away from him with Quince screaming, "We are haunted!"
 Bottom believes they are playing a prank on him, proclaiming, "This is to make an ass of me, to fright me if they could."
 So he stays in the forest by himself and sings loudly to show them he isn't afraid.
 The Fairy Queen Titania is awakened by Bottom's song.
 She has been enchanted by a love potion, which will cause her to fall in love with the first living thing that she sees when she wakes (no matter who, or what it is), made from the juice of a rare flower, once hit by Cupid's arrow, that her husband, Oberon, King of the Fairies, spread on her eyes in an act of jealous rage.
 During his enchantment over her, he utters "Wake when some vile thing is near."
 The first thing she sees when she wakes is the transformed Bottom, and she immediately falls in love with him.
 She even commands her fairy minions to serve and wait upon him.
 Titania kisses Bottom and when he sleeps, they put their arms around each other.
 Bottom is happy that he is being treated like royalty and Titania loves him so much she puts flowers in his hair.
 Oberon is amused that Titania has fallen in love with a ridiculous mortal.
-In some versions, he doesn't let her go of her enchantment as payback and she stays in love with Bottom.
-They get married and later she is freed and is disgusted by the fact that she was in love with a man with a donkey's head.
-However, she is forced to stay with him since he is also deeply in love and kisses her every day and sleeps with her.
 Later, Oberon finally releases Titania from her enchantment.
 After being confronted with the reality that her romantic interlude with the transformed Bottom was not just a dream, she is disgusted with the very image of him and also seems very suspicious of how "these things came to pass."
 After Oberon instructs Puck to return Bottom's head to his human state, which Puck reluctantly does, the fairies leave him sleeping in the woods, nearby the four Athenian lovers, Demetrius, Helena, Hermia, and Lysander.